alephium/www/src/content/news/alephium-launches-its-ambassador-program-8e9c9c8c9d94/index.md

 First, you can still claim community rewards, with two important differences:

-- you will now need to signal to us your content through <a href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" data-href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform">this form</a>.
+- you will now need to signal to us your content through <a href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" >this form</a>.
 - the scope of things that will be rewarded will be narrowed down.
 Only the out-of-the-ordinary / most extraordinary proposals will be awarded through the community rewards program going forward.

-Second, we will ramp up our use of the <a href="https://zealy.io/c/alephium/questboard" data-href="https://zealy.io/c/alephium/questboard">Zealy quest platform</a>, giving monthly rewards to the most active & efficient users!
+Second, we will ramp up our use of the <a href="https://zealy.io/c/alephium/questboard" >Zealy quest platform</a>, giving monthly rewards to the most active & efficient users!
 We are still designing that program and will update you here when it’s done.

 So, what are you waiting for?
 Ready to join us to advance the cause of Alephium?
-Start <a href="https://forms.gle/e4BVqssCHPVnGpWS7" data-href="https://forms.gle/e4BVqssCHPVnGpWS7">here</a>!
+Start <a href="https://forms.gle/e4BVqssCHPVnGpWS7" >here</a>!